-St John's were fortunate enough in National Apprenticeship week to have Construction Youth Trust visit and hold an assembly on apprenticeships for Years 7,8 and 9.
-The students were able to interact and ask questions about the world of apprenticeships.
+St John's were fortunate enough in National Apprenticeship week to have Construction Youth Trust visit and hold an assembly on apprenticeships for Year 7, 8 and 9 students.
+The pupils were able to interact with our guest presenters and ask questions about the world of apprenticeships.